Ishikawa7/Ishikawa7/README.md

 <h3 align="left">
 <p align="left">

-I'm an eclectic Data scientist capable of managing data throughout the entire data science process, from raw data management, to modeling, to product release.
+I'm an eclectic Data scientist that spans throughout the entire data science process, from raw data management, to modeling, to product release.
 I am inclined to prototype new solutions to give insight into any complex problem.
 I prioritize collaboration with other professionals to create information that is useful and effective, but also as accurate and detailed as possible.
 I'm knowledge-oriented through operational approach.
 </p>
 </h3>